eriksquires/DuckDB-With-R/README.md

 managing your data herding with dbt.
 Think of it as Terraform for your data.

-The thing dbt won’t do is ETL from another warehouse, it only works within 1 database/warehouse.
+## Maybe don’t ETL

+A feature to lean into is that dbt and duckdb have extentions to read external databases (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
+These may eliminate the initial need to do an external ETL and keep your work 100% inside of duckdb and by extension in dbt.

+Postgres has similar capabilities so look into the Foreign Data Wrapper.

+Regardless of your data lake or desktop DB these options are all worth considering before reinventing the wheel with custom, brittle ETL scripts.

+## Data Transformation

+dbt is mainly for working inside a single database/warehouse.
 However, once you have your initial data it does a fantastic job of managing table updates and views and will make it easy to move your db out of duck and into a shared corporate datastore.

 dbt and your database are the right places to do data aggregation and data flows.
 If you find yourself doing sums, averages, percentiles, and